nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > The red line shows the current time.

 * Toggle Calendar view
 > With the `show` calendar, you can jump to any valid time frame such as "today, tomorrow 9pm".
 You can also toggle the view between week view(5 days by default) and day view.
+> See more on [show command] (https://github.com/CS2103AUG2016-F09-C4/main/blob/master/docs/UserGuide.md#toggle-calendar-view)

 <img src="images/Calendar_Day.png" width="400"> <img src="images/Calendar_Week.png" width="400">